-The program will begin with a strong focus on the individual as a unique learner, starting with a self-evaluation project, the development of student profile and associated portfolio structure.
-A strong focus on student health and wellbeing will be facilitated through the significant involvement of the Student Wellbeing Co-ordinator and a physical/mental health focus through the timetabled HPE and BRICKs component of the program.
+The program will begin with a strong focus on the individual as a unique learner, starting with a selfevaluation project, the development of Student Profiles and associated portfolio structure.
+A strong focus on student health and wellbeing will be facilitated through the significant involvement of the Student Wellbeing Co-ordinator and a physical/mental health focus through the timetabled Health / PE and BRICKs component of the program.

-The Darrabi 2022 Program will focus on addressing strategies to focus on student needs for growth and achievement through five key domains (obtained from BSEM):
+The GIRLs Program focusses on addressing strategies that emphasise student needs for growth and achievement through five key domains (obtained from BSEM):

-- Body: Building students' capacity by increasing physical regulation of the stress response, de-escalation, and focus. - Stamina: Creating a culture of academic persistence by nurturing resilience, emotional intelligence, and a growth mindset. - Character: Harnessing a values and character strengths approach to instil students' self-knowledge for future pathways. - Engagement: Motivating students with strategies that increase their willingness to learn. - Relationships: Nurturing on-task learning through relational classroom management strategies.
+Body: Building students' capacity by increasing physical regulation of the stress response, deescalation, and focus.

+Stamina: Creating a culture of academic persistence by nurturing resilience, emotional intelligence, and a growth mindset.

+- Character: Harnessing positive values and a character strengths approach to instil students' self-knowledge for future pathways.

+Engagement: Motivating students with strategies that increase their willingness to learn.

+- Relationships: Nurturing on-task learning through relational classroom management strategies.